Table of Contents Show

 - Confirm that the water pressure and hot water are both acceptable.

-- Make sure the bathroom mirror doesn’t have cracks, and if applicable, the medicine cabinet opens easily.
+- Ensure the bathroom mirror doesn’t have cracks, and if applicable, the medicine cabinet opens easily.

 - Make sure every light switch is working.